kerns/craft-on-ddev/README.md

 This gives a sane, Dockerized development environment running the latest version of Craft CMS.
 It also installs a selection of plugins for Craft as defined in `composer.json.default`.
 You can edit/expand this list however you like, just remember to mirror those choices in your `Makefile` prior to running `make install`.

 **Pay special attention to the Craft installation prompts**.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.

-Craft should be suggesting a sane default here based on the site name you defined when you ran `ddev config`.
+The **Site name** can be anything, can include spaces and capital letters, and doesn't need to correspond to your project's root folder name or ddev domain.

-_💡 If for some reason the suggested default isn't acceptable, answer the prompt for a url with the full url (😎 e.g. `https://my-website.ddev.site`).
-If you're unclear or forgot to note the url of your DDEV project open another terminal window in the same directory and run `ddev describe`.
+The **Site url** is pre-filled with a url based on the name of your root folder or the name you optionally defined by running `ddev config` in Step 2.
+If for some reason the suggested default isn't acceptable, answer the prompt for a url with the full url (😎 e.g. `https://my-website.ddev.site`)

+_💡 If you're unclear about the url of your project open another terminal window in the same directory and run `ddev describe`.

 ## Usage